aws/aws-dynamodb-encryption-java/README.md

 The **[Amazon DynamoDB][ddb] Client-side Encryption in Java** supports encryption and signing of your data when stored in Amazon DynamoDB.

 A typical use of this library is when you are using [DynamoDBMapper][ddbmapper], where transparent protection of all objects serialized through the mapper can be enabled via configuring an [AttributeEncryptor][attrencryptor].
+**Please note that it is critically important that you use `SaveBehavior.CLOBBER` when using AttributeEncryptor.**

 For more advanced use cases where tighter control over the encryption and signing process is necessary, the low-level [DynamoDBEncryptor][ddbencryptor] can be used directly.